 5. Blood Tests

-Even if you're able to meet with your doctor via telemedicine, you may still need to get blood work done at a lab.
+Even if you opted for a telemedicine appointment with your doctor, you may still need to get blood work done at a lab.

 This may be the case for you if your doctor needs to determine if your medication is working properly.
 Taking too much of a certain drug could cause unintended side effects, whereas taking too little of it may not treat your condition, according to the U.S. National Library of Medicine.